+- A. "Board" means the San Benito County Board of Supervisors. - B. "Citation" or "Administrative Citation" means a citation issued pursuant to this Ordinance. - C. "City" means the City of Hollister and/or the City of San Juan Bautista.

+D. "County" means the County of San Benito, and when referring to territory, refers to all land within the incorporated and unincorporated areas of the County of San Benito.

+E. "County Health Officer" shall mean the County Health Officer appointed by the County of San Benito.

+F. "Days" means calendar days.

+G. "Enforcement Officer" means any

+- 1) Police officers, code enforcement officers, and any other employees designated by a City; - 2) The County Public Health Officer and anyone designated by the Health Officer; - 3) The Director of Health and Human Services, and anyone designated by the Director; - 4) The Director of Emergency Services and anyone designated by the Director - 5) The county administrative officer (CAO), anyone designated by the CAO; - 6) The county code compliance manager, the code compliance supervisor, and any code compliance officers; - 7) The county environmental health manager, supervisor, and any environmental health specialist or environmental management coordinator;
-- A. "Board" means the San Benito County Board of Supervisors. - B. "Citation" or "Administrative Citation" means a citation issued pursuant to this Ordinance. - C. "County" means the County of San Benito, and when referring to territory, refers to all land within the unincorporated areas of the County of San Benito. - D. "County Health Officer" shall mean the County Health Officer appointed by the County of San Benito. - E. "Days" means calendar days. - F. "Enforcement Officer" means any peace officer, the County Health Officer and anyone designated by the Health Officer, the Director of Emergency Services and anyone designated by the Director, any Code Enforcement Officer from the Division of Code Enforcement in the Resource Management Agency, the Director of Health and Human Services, and anyone designated by the Director, and anyone identified by resolution of the Board. - G. "Hearing Officer" means any person appointed to conduct any hearing or proceeding under the provisions of this Ordinance, unless otherwise specified, including, without limitation, the administration of oaths, the issuance of subpoenas, the receipt of evidence, and the entry of findings of fact and law. - H. "Public Health Order(s)" shall have the meaning set forth in Section 4, below.

-- I. "Responsible Party" means an individual or legal entity, or the agent or legal guardian of such individual or entity, whose action or failure to act violated a Public Health Order.
+- 8) The county sheriff and deputies; - 9) The county fire marshal; and - 10) The county counsel. - H. "Hearing Officer" means any person appointed to conduct any hearing or proceeding under the provisions of this Ordinance, unless otherwise specified, including, without limitation, the administration of oaths, the issuance of subpoenas, the receipt of evidence, and the entry of findings of fact and law. - I. "Person" shall be defined as set forth in San Benito County Code, Section 1.01.002. - J. "Public Health Order(s)" shall have the meaning set forth in Section 4, below. - K. "Responsible Party" means an individual or legal entity, or the agent or legal guardian of such individual or entity, whose action or failure to act violated a Public Health Order.
 This term specifically means and includes, but is not limited to, any of the following: - 1) Any person or entity that causes, maintains, permits, or allows a violation of this Ordinance. - 2) Any person or entity that owns, possesses, or controls any parcel of real property in the County upon which a violation of this Ordinance is maintained. - 3) Any trustee of any trust that holds legal title to any parcel of real property in the County upon which a violation of this Ordinance is maintained. - 4) Any person or entity that owns, possesses, operates, manages, or controls any business within the County that is responsible for causing or maintaining a violation of this Ordinance.